-Binance Coin can’t be bought just anywhere, although a few large exchanges do allow for it.
+So, what do you do if you want to add BNB coins to your crypto portfolio?
+As specialist crypto assets, Binance Coin can’t be bought just anywhere - although a few large exchanges do allow for it.
 In this case, we’ll explain the process of purchasing BNB via Binance.

-The process is simple, as Binance is known for being a relatively easy exchange to use.
+The process is simple, as the Binance ecosystem is known for being a relatively easy exchange to use.
 It goes as follows:

 Binance Coin has a bunch of good things going for itself, and it should be a decent -to- good investment as long as you don’t mind betting your money on the exchange itself doing well.